LaneOuyang/heat-tutorial/104.Hello-CloudDNS/README.md

 </br>
 ### 6. CONGRATULATIONS!
 You're Done!

-__Cloud DNS: Want to know more?__ For a complete list of properties, the source of truth is [the code](https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_dns.py).
+__Cloud DNS: Want to know more?__ For a complete list of properties, the source of truth is <a href="https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_dns.py" target="_blank">the code</a>.
 Here is the guaranteed-to-be-out-of-date-as-soon-as-it-is-published list:

 ```yaml
 name: somedomain.com                # REQUIRED.
 Value must be a valid domain name.